The ICS transition: your questions answered

 - The employee must not delay too long in resigning in response to the employer's breach, otherwise the employee may be deemed to have waived the breach and agreed to vary the contract.

 If you wish to pursue a claim for constructive dismissal with the support of the union, our solicitors must first establish the merits of the case before we can agree to provide you with legal representation.
 If they judge your case to have reasonable prospects of success and we agree to provide you with legal representation, there is still no guarantee that a court will find in your favour.
-Please always take advice from your National Officer prior to tendering your resignation.
+Please always contact us for advice before tendering your resignation.

 Note the time limits which apply to legal claims of constructive unfair dismissal: